maryrosecook/code-lauren/pages/flashing-light.md

 ## Flashing light

-This code makes a light flash from red to blue.
+Code that a light flash from red to blue:

 ```
 color: "red"